Bobagi/dumb-docker/README.md

 proxies API requests to the backend so it can access the Docker data.

 ## Environment Variables
+- `BACKEND_URL` – address of the backend API.
+Defaults to `http://backend:8000` when not set.
+  `docker-compose.yml` sets this to the backend service so the frontend can access the API in development.

 - `FRONTEND_PORT` – host port to expose the frontend.
 Defaults to `3000`.
 - `BACKEND_PORT` – host port to expose the backend API.
 Defaults to `8000`.